Terror

 Drip

-She opens the door and goes to the faucet and turns the
+She opens the door and goes to the faucet and turns the handles.

 Drip

 “Why isn’t it stopping.”
-She whispers angrily to herself,
+She whispers angrily to herself, she grips the handles and twists harder.

 Drip Drip